-Upon approval of the program director at the end of 1st year, weekend moonlighting during 2nd year is an option at various dental practices in the community.
+Upon approval of the program director and at the end of 1st year, weekend moonlighting during the 2nd year is an option at various dental practices in the community.

 Hospital Employee Benefits: malpractice insurance, short-term disability insurance, life insurance, health insurance, 10 days paid vacation per year, 6-8 paid holidays per year, and 8 paid sick days (total).

 Residents are also given 8 education days beyond their regular vacation days to attend educational conferences and meetings.
 Major meetings that residents will attend include the American Academy of Pediatric Dentistry (AAPD) Annual Session during the second year of training, the AAPD Sedation Course, and the AAPD Comprehensive Review of Pediatric Dentistry Course or the AAPD Qualifying Exam Prep Course.
-Attendance at the required courses is subsidized approximately 80%.
+Residents also attend the WDA Legislative Day to supplement their advocacy training.
+Attendance at the required courses is subsidized approximately 80% pending budget allowance.
 Additional meetings and courses may be attended upon approval of the Program Director.
-Lectures and seminars presented at Children’s Hospital are tuition-free or eligible for full tuition reimbursement.
+Lectures and seminars presented at Children’s Wisconsin are tuition-free or eligible for full tuition reimbursement.

 Applicants must have the following items completed and/or submitted for consideration:

 - Graduate from a CODA accredited U.S. dental school

 - Completed PASS (Postdoctoral Application Support Service) application

 - Personal interview upon invitation.
 Upon interview invitation, a high-resolution photo (.jpeg file) must be sent directly to the program director, Carli Digioia, DMD, via email to firstname.lastname@example.org.